18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-5-reimbursement.md

 Your voucher will be reviewed by a member of the TTS travel team within five business days.
 They will reach out to you via email should any corrections or clarifications be necessary.

 Direct deposit was set up when you provided your banking info to the travel team when they booked your first trip (likely for your orientation at one of the GSA offices).
 You should see a reimbursement 3-5 business days after the voucher is approved.

+#### Issues with reimbursement

+##### Outstanding balance on travel card

+Q: I've been sent a bill for an outstanding balance on my travel card bill.
+What do I do?

+A: First, verify that your most recent voucher was paid to the travel card account.
+Go to the **Vouchers** tab of Concur, then click on the voucher number you want to view and choose **View Summary**.
+In the voucher view, navigate down to the **Totals and travel advances** section and verify the amount on the **Pay to Charge Card** line.
+This amount should match with a payment made to the travel card in your travel card statement. [[need help accessing this?]]() If it does, and there is still a remaining balance, it is likely that you used the travel card to pay for something that was either claimed as **CASH** on the voucher, or not claimed at all.

+If you discover a valid charge to your travel card that you need to be reimbursed for after your voucher is initially approved, you may create an [amended voucher](#amended-vouchers).

+If you were reimbursed to your bank account for a charge made on your travel card, you will have to pay the bill for it.
+Contact the number on the back of your travel card for details on how payment can be made.

+##### Positive balance on travel card

+If you have a positive balance on the travel card, it is likely that you claimed an expense as paid for on the travel card when you actually paid for it via a personal means of payment.
+You can call the number on the back of your travel card and request that they mail you a check in the amount of the positive balance.

+##### My reimbursement never arrived!

+If it has been over a week after your voucher has been approved and your reimbursement hasn't arrived (whether to your travel card account or personal account), contact kc-travel.finance@gsa.gov and describe the issue you are having. cc tts-travel@gsa.gov.

+##### Amended vouchers

+To amend a voucher, go to the **Vouchers** tab of Concur, then click on the voucher number you want to view and choose **Amend voucher**.
+Provide a brief reason for the amendment, then proceed with [adding your revised expenses](#entering-expenses) and [resubmitting for approval](#submitting-voucher-for-approval).

+**Note:** vouchers should NOT be amended in the case of revising the payment method ([IBA to CASH](#positive-balance-on-travel-card) or [vice versa](#outstanding-balance-on-travel-card)), or reducing a claim on an already-approved expense.
+If you were over-reimbursed for something, you will need to mail a check for that amount, made out to GSA to the following address:

+USDA-OCFO
+Financial Operations & Disbursement Branch
+Attn:  Bryan DeLeve - 2SE
+2300 Main Street
+Kansas City, MO 64108

+Reference the auhtorization and voucher number along with the payment.

 *Got questions?
 Ask [#travel](https://gsa-tts.slack.com/messages/travel)*, [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov), or book office hours [here](https://sites.google.com/a/gsa.gov/tts-office-hours/)